Radar Tracking and Jamming

 1. Return to Servo's () properties ().

-2. Browse to the Basic - Pointing page.
+2. Select the Basic - Pointing page.

-If you return to the 3D Graphics window, click the Start button in the Animation toolbar.
-As you watch the Sensor object track the aircraft , you will see that, at times, you have unobstructed line of sight.
+4. As you watch the Sensor object track the aircraft , you will see that, at times, you have unobstructed line of sight.
 At other times, the aircraft dips behind terrain.
 Both the terrain and distance from the radar site will affect how well your radar can track the aircraft.

 Sensor Tracking Aircraft